mozilla-services/docs/source/keyexchange/user-flow.rst

     C: ETag: "etag-of-receiver3-message"
     ...

    Desktop verifies it against its own version.
-If the encrypted values match, it encrypts and uploads Sync credentials.
+If the values don't match, the pairing is aborted and the session should be deleted.

+   Once credentials are available, and if the channel is still available, Desktop encrypts the credentials and uploads them.

    **New in v2:** The ``If-Match`` header may be set so that we only upload this message if the other side's previous message is still in the channel.